Rational fibered cubic fourfolds: Introduction

 \section{Introduction}

-A smooth cubic fourfold is a smooth cubic hypersurface $X \subset \P^5$, that is the vanishing locus of a degree 3 homogeneous polynomial in 6 variables.
+A cubic fourfold is a smooth cubic hypersurface $X \subset \P^5$, that is the vanishing locus of a degree 3 homogeneous polynomial in 6 variables.
 Determining the rationality (or not) of $X$ is a very challenging open problem in algebraic geometry.

-The fourfold $X$ is called \textit{special} if it contains an algebraic surface S which is not homologous to a complete intersection.
-Hassett \cite{MR1738215} defines the loci $\C_d$ of special cubic fourfolds of discriminant $d$ and shows that these loci are non-empty irreducible divisors for $d > 6$ and $d \equiv 0,2$ $mod$ $(6)$.
+The fourfold $X$ is called \textit{special} if it contains an algebraic surface $S$ which is not homologous to a complete intersection.
+Hassett \cite{MR1738215} defines the loci $\C_d$ of special cubic fourfolds of discriminant $d$ and shows that these loci are non-empty irreducible divisors in the moduli space of cubic fourfolds $\mathcal{C}$, for $d > 6$ and $d \equiv 0,2 \pmod 6$.
 The values $d$ hence make up an infinite sequence of integers.
 Moreover, for an infinite, proper subset of the set of the divisors $\C_d$, the Hodge structure of the nonspecial cohomology of the cubic fourfold is essentially the Hodge structure of the primitive cohomology of a K3 surface.
 This K3 surface is said to be \textit{associated} to the special cubic fourfold.
-Hassett \cite[section 5]{MR1738215} shows that special cubic fourfolds of discriminant $d$ have an associated K3 surfaces if $d \nmid 4$, 9, or any odd prime $p \equiv 2$ $mod$ $(3)$.
+Hassett \cite[Section 5]{MR1738215} shows that special cubic fourfolds of discriminant $d$ have an associated K3 surface if and only if $d \nmid 4$, 9, or any odd prime $p \equiv 2 \pmod 3$.
 A natural suspicion is that any rational smooth cubic fourfold ought to have an associated K3 surface.
-For now, cubic fourfold in $\C_{14}$, $\C_{26}$ and $\C_{38}$ are proved to be rational (see \cite{MR3968870}, \cite{MR3934590}, \cite{MR818549}).
+For now, cubic fourfolds in $\C_{14}$, $\C_{26}$, $\C_{38}$ and $\C_{42}$ are proved to be rational (see \cite{c14}, \cite{MR3934590}, \cite{MR818549} or very recently \cite{2019arXiv190901263R}).\\

-Cubics $X$ in $\C_8$ contain a plane and the projection from the plane gives $X$ a structure of quadric surface fibration over $\P^2$.
-Hassett \cite{MR1658216} identifies countably many divisors in $\C_8$ consisting of cubic fourfolds containing a plane whose \textit{Clifford invariant} is trivial, implying rationality.
-We call \textit{Clifford invariant} the \textit{Brauer class} $\beta \in Br(S)$ of the $\P^1$-bundle over a smooth degree two K3 surface $S$, which is the relative Hilbert scheme of lines $\H(0,1)$ in the fibers of the quadric fibration.
-Its triviality is equivalent to the existence of a rational section of the associated quadric surface bundles over $\P^2$.
-Each of these loci is a codimension two subvariety in the moduli space of cubic fourfolds $\C$.\\An example of rational cubic fourfold $X$ containing a plane whose associated quadric surface bundle doesn't have a rational section, hence not contained in the divisors of $\C_8$ described by Hassett has already been considered by studying the intersection $\C_8 \cap \C_{14}$ (see \cite{MR3238111}).